Soil mechanics: Atterberg limits

-Clays and Silts, often called 'fine-grained soils', are classified according to their Atterberg limits; the most commonly used Atterberg limits are the liquid limit (denoted by LL or $w_l$), plastic limit (denoted by PL or $w_p$), and shrinkage limit (denoted by SL).
+Clays and silts, often called 'fine-grained soils', are classified according to their Atterberg limits.
+The most commonly used Atterberg limits are the liquid limit (denoted by LL or $w_l$), plastic limit (denoted by PL or $w_p$), and shrinkage limit (denoted by SL).

 The liquid limit is the water content at which the soil behavior transitions from a plastic solid to a liquid.
 The plastic limit is the water content at which the soil behavior transitions from that of a plastic solid to a brittle solid.
-The Shrinkage Limit corresponds to a water content below which the soil will not shrink as it dries.
-The consistency of fine grained soil varies in proportional to the water content in a soil.
+The shrinkage limit corresponds to a water content below which the soil will not shrink as it dries.
+The consistency of a fine grained soil varies in proportion to its water content.

 As the transitions from one state to another are gradual, the tests have adopted arbitrary definitions to determine the boundaries of the states.
 The liquid limit is determined by measuring the water content for which a groove closes after 25 blows in a standard test.
 Alternatively, a fall cone test apparatus may be used to measure the liquid limit.
 The undrained shear strength of remolded soil at the liquid limit is approximately 2 kPa.
 The plastic limit is the water content below which it is not possible to roll by hand the soil into 3 mm diameter cylinders.
 The soil cracks or breaks up as it is rolled down to this diameter.
 Remolded soil at the plastic limit is quite stiff, having an undrained shear strength of the order of about 200 kPa.

 The plasticity index of a particular soil specimen is defined as the difference between the liquid limit and the plastic limit of the specimen; it is an indicator of how much water the soil particles in the specimen can absorb, and correlates with many engineering properties like permeability, compressibility, shear strength and others.
 Generally, the clay having high plasticity have lower permeability and also they are also difficult to be compacted.

 Classification of silts and clays

 According to the Unified Soil Classification System (USCS), silts and clays are classified by plotting the values of their plasticity index and liquid limit on a plasticity chart.
 The A-Line on the chart separates clays (given the USCS symbol C) from silts (given the symbol M).
 LL=50% separates high plasticity soils (given the modifier symbol H) from low plasticity soils (given the modifier symbol L).
 A soil that plots above the A-line and has LL>50% would, for example, be classified as CH.
 Other possible classifications of silts and clays are ML, CL and MH.
-If the Atterberg limits plot in the"hatched" region on the graph near the origin, the soils are given the dual classification 'CL-ML'.
+If the Atterberg limits plot in the "hatched" region on the graph near the origin, the soils are given the dual classification 'CL-ML'.